dart-lang/language/working/2364 - primary constructors/feature-specification.md

-necessary because there cannot be other non-redirecting generative constructors when there is a primary constructor, but in the two other versions we could add another non-redirecting generative constructor which would initialize `w` with some other value.
+necessary because there cannot be other non-redirecting generative constructors when there is a primary constructor, but in the two other versions we could add another non-redirecting generative constructor which could initialize `w` with some other value.

 Moreover, we may get rid of all those occurrences of `required` in the situation where it is a compile-time error to not have them, but that is a